MicrosoftDocs/appcenter-docs/docs/dashboard/manage-apple-secrets.md

 ## Two factor authentication

-App Center supports Apple IDs with two-factor authentication protection enabled, the six-digit code verification code must be generated from a trusted devices.
+App Center supports Apple IDs with two-factor authentication protection enabled.
+App Center only supports six-digit codes generated from a trusted devices.

 Any of your trusted Apple devices can generate a six-digit code by clicking "Allow."
 Once you have a code, fill out the dialogue and App Center uses the same session next time it is needed.
 A six-digit code only lasts for 30 days and will require renewal thereafter.
 You can renew a code with a click on **Reconnect account** from the UI.
 The UI will be prompted for a new six-digit code.

-App Store Connect (portal for App Store and TestFlight) requires both the six-digit code and an [app-specific password](https://support.apple.com/en-us/HT204397) to log in with two-factor authentication (2FA).
+[App Store Connect](https://appstoreconnect.apple.com/login) requires both the six-digit code and an [app-specific password](https://support.apple.com/en-us/HT204397) to log in with two-factor authentication.
 You can read how to [add a app-specific password at the App Store docs page](~/distribution/stores/apple.md#adding-two-factor-authentication).